 What should you do when you arrive at an audition?

 When walking into the audition room, many actors start losing focus and start sabotaging themselves.
 It is essential not to look around the lobby and compare yourself to others, do not talk with other actors, but remain focused until they say your name.

 Arriving at the audition room is the first step in the casting process.
 It is essential not to look nervous or unprepared, or casting directors may decide your fate right then and there.
 You want to walk with confidence, and look everyone in the eye.
 If you do not feel confident, FAKE IT!
 Many times, casting directors may talk with you.
 If that occurs, take a deep breath and quickly focus on where are you, whom you are talking to, what do you want, and what just happened; This will allow you to converse easily with casting director with confidence and skill.
 Have the mental focus of an athlete; consider yourself the Michael Jordan of Acting.

 Many actors have their ritual after every audition.
 Typically, it is essential to say thank you and go for a walk; This will allow you to relax and readjust to the real world.
 Also, utilize this five-step method to evaluate your audition, and the answers to your questions must only be about factors you have in control.

 - What could have worked even better?

 - What are you going to do next time?

-This is an easy process but will definitely help you improve your acting abilities for the future.
+Auditions are an easy process but will help you improve your acting abilities for the future.
 Write the steps after every audition.
 Furthermore, if you find your self-obsessing over something you cannot control, LET IT GO.
 It is not going to benefit you to obsess over factors like skin color, age, or height.